will-hu-0/fabric-sample-with-kafka/README.md

 Before drilling into this demo, please make sure you are very well understanding the offical Hyperledger Fabric ["Build Your First Network"](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html) tutorial.

+This repository is to build fabric network with multilple orderers using kafka-based consensus on single host

+Basically, we will have
+>2 orderers, 4 peers, 1 CLI, 4 Kafkas, 3 Zookeepers in our fabric network.

 ## Fabric Version
 1.2.0